cert-manager/sample-external-issuer/README.md

 We set `runAsNonRoot`, which ensure that the Kubelet will validate the image at runtime to ensure that it does not run as UID 0 (root) and fail to start the container if it does.

+## Notes for cert-manager Maintainers

+### Release Process

+Visit the [GitHub New Release Page][] and fill in the form.
+Here are some example values:

+ * Tag Version: `v0.1.0-alpha.0`, `v0.1.0` for example.
+ * Target: `main`
+ * Release Title: `Release v0.1.0-alpha.2`
+ * Description: (optional) a short summery of the changes since the last release.

+Click the `Publish release` button to trigger the automated release process:

+* A Docker image will be generated and published to `ghcr.io/cert-manager/sample-external-issuer/controller` with the chosen tag.
+* An `install.yaml` file will be generated and attached to the release.

 ## Links

 [External Issuer]: https://cert-manager.io/docs/contributing/external-issuers